 #> ❯ Adenovirus ❯ COVID-19 ❯ Chikungunya ❯ Dengue ❯ Ebola Virus Disease ❯ Hantavirus Pulmonary Syndrome ❯ Human Coronavirus ❯ Influenza ❯ Japanese Encephalitis ❯ MERS ❯ Marburg Virus Disease ❯ Measles ❯ Mpox ❯ Parainfluenza ❯ Pneumonic Plague ❯ RSV ❯ Rhinovirus ❯ Rift Valley Fever ❯ SARS ❯ Smallpox ❯ West Nile Fever ❯ Yellow Fever ❯ Zika Virus Disease

-#> Number of epi distributions: 13
+#> Number of epi parameters: 13

 #> ❯ case fatality risk ❯ generation time ❯ hospitalisation to death ❯ hospitalisation to discharge ❯ incubation period ❯ notification to death ❯ notification to discharge ❯ offspring distribution ❯ onset to death ❯ onset to discharge ❯ onset to hospitalisation ❯ onset to ventilation ❯ serial interval